richchapler/AzureSolutionsDocumentation/docs/artifacts/Python.md

 # Python

-This guide walks you through verifying your Python installation using winget, listing available Python versions, installing/upgrading Python, disabling the Microsoft Store alias, and setting up a Python virtual environment.
+This guide walks you through verifying your Python installation using winget, listing available Python versions, installing/upgrading Python, disabling the Microsoft Store alias, setting up a Python virtual environment, and ensuring pip is installed.

 ---